 Another aspect of the market that has not been greatly appreciated by the mainstream media is the number of ships on the way from major shipyards all over the world.
 From Chantiers de l'Atlantique in France to Mitsubishi in Japan, there are more than 47 ships either under construction or under contract to start construction as of July 2001 for delivery by the end of 2004.

-The fall out of the WTC attack was immediately felt in the Ingalls Shipbuilding yards when American Classic Voyages ceased operations and the two ships under construction went idle.
+The fallout of the World Trade Center attack was immediately felt in the Ingalls Shipbuilding yards when American Classic Voyages ceased operations and the two ships under construction went idle.
 This contract represented $880,000,000 to the shipyard.
 It will probably also represent close to that amount in legal fees trying to sort out the blame and what to do with the unfinished vessels.

 Based on data immediately prior to the WTC attack, the industry was anticipating the following:

 - 43 ships were under construction or contract to begin construction (including Ingalls contracts)